A practical guide to Jira integrations with GPT in 2026

 • Pros: You get a solution built exactly for your team’s unique workflow.

-• Cons: This route costs the most in both time and money.
-It takes a lot of engineering work to build, secure, and then maintain the integration.
-Every time an API changes, something might break, which means more work for your team down the line.
+• Cons: This route requires an investment in both time and money.
+It takes engineering work to build, secure, and then maintain the integration.
+When APIs are updated, your team will need to manage the maintenance to keep the integration running smoothly.

 3. Generic automation platforms